kubeshop/kusk-gateway/docs/cli/generate-cmd.md

   --envoyfleet.namespace kusk-system
 ```

-In the above example, kusk will use the openapi spec info.title to generate a manifest name and leave the existing `x-kusk` extension settings.
+In the above example, Kusk will use the OpenAPI definition `info.title` property to generate a manifest name and
+leave the existing `x-kusk` extension settings.

 _No api namespace specified_